 |

-Labrid larvae can be recognized by their
+Labrid larvae can be recognized by the

-long and continuous dorsal and anal fins
+dorsal and anal fins with slender spines,

-with slender spines, a relatively wide caudal
+a relatively wide caudal peduncle, stub-like

-peduncle, stub-like pelvic fins, a pointed
+pelvic fins, a pointed snout with a small

-snout with a small terminal mouth and typically
+terminal mouth and typically light markings

-light markings (none or melanophores mostly
+(none or melanophores mostly on the fin-ray

-on the head.
-Notably, there is no anal-fin
+membranes).
+Notably, there is no row of

-as larval scarids,
+groups, such as larval scarids,

 labrisomids,